-- The level of detail (LOD) of the model (200, 350 or 450/500) - The 'Project category' ('New asset construction' or 'Work on an existing asset')
+- Level of information need according to EN 17412-1, or another methodology (f.ex.
+LOD 200/350 or 450/500 according to BIMForum.org.
+This concept is used in the current version of the CBA tool) - The 'Project category' ('New asset construction' or 'Work on an existing asset')

 Another example is represented by the 'Cost reduction attributable to the government/society due to better Health & Safety' for which an average number of accidents avoided per construction project was established and priced, based on an estimated average societal cost of work-related injuries and illnesses (per case) in Europe.
 For each cost and benefit included in the methodology, the tool allows the user to select whether he/she is willing to exclude the specific indicator from the computation, in order to encompass scenarios where not all cost savings and cost increases occur simultaneously in the project.